nsnyder1992/OrderProcessingSystem/README.md

 Using this {orderId: [queueNum, index]} data structure allows us to cut out finding where a order is in a array fast, but anytime we update the queue or list we will need to update the index parameter, having O(N) time complexity, which is our next bottleneck.
 Plus, the index doesn't really have any effect on the queue since we have to traverse the queue anyway, so in the pseudo-code below it was decided to not update the index for orders in queues.

 To fix this bottleneck, a binary search algorithm could be used to find the orderId in the inProcessList and the deliveredList.
 This would get rid of the need for the index in the statusMap leaving {orderId: queueNum}, and would only have a O(log(N)) time complexity.
+This means we will need to sort the ArrayLists as we insert new elements but this is much easier to do as the program will insert one at a time.

     statusMap = { 1: 4, 2: 4, 3: 3, 4: 3, 5: 4, 6: 2, 7: 3, 8: 2, 9: 2, 10: 1, 11: 1, 12: 1, 13: 1} // much easier to look at!

+The Next bottleneck is when deleting an order from the orderQueue, as said a queue needs to traverse the entire length until the order is found, then remove it.
+There maybe a solution to this one, but it was decided to not dive to deeply into this one as submission date was approaching.
+But one thought would be to start a thread to delete the order as to not hold up the project, but LinkedList, ArrayList, and HashMap are _not_ thread safe.
+So, maybe using HashTable instead of HashMap and Collections.synchronizedList() to synchronize the List objects.

-To be sure there are more bottlenecks to be found, especially when the code is actually being implemented, but hopefully this demonstrates what I would do to solve certain bottlenecks in real world problems!
+To be sure there are more bottlenecks to be found, especially when the code is actually being implemented and unit tested, but hopefully this demonstrates what I would do to solve certain bottlenecks in real world problems!

 ## Models:

-In this section each model needed for this system will be described.
-These models are how the application will access data, either from a database or data stored temporarily for the application.
-They will be denoted as such in their title
+In this section the most important models needed for this project will be described, though more tables will be needed to fulfill the full application.
+These models are how the application will access data from a database.

 ### Order (Database)